 How Do I Enable OCR in PDF Expert on Mac?

-OCR in PDF Expert is pretty easy to use.
-Just open the PDF file in PDF Expert and then click on the "Scan & OCR" button at the top.
+Open the PDF file in PDF Expert and then click on the "Scan & OCR" button at the top.
 This will open the OCR features allowing you to customize the process including choosing the number of pages that you want the OCR to scan.

 OCR can be a very useful way to edit scanned PDF documents.
 But to ensure that you are working with all the content on the document, it is important to choose a PDF editor whose OCR function will recognize and detect all the text on the document.
 UPDF is both accurate and easy to use, allowing you to quickly and very easily convert scanned PDFs to editable formats.